JoelKuruvill/StarNationals-Website/README.md

 ----

-The project is deployed and accessed here: https://starnationals-website.onrender.com/
+The project is deployed and can be accessed here: https://starnationals-website.onrender.com/

 ----